Why is this important?

 If the police will not act, or if the bully is under the age of ten, you could seek advice from a solicitor about other legal action.
 For example, it may be possible to take legal action for negligence against the school and the local education authority for failure in their duty of care to the pupil.

-In England, guidance about bullying for parents, pupils and teachers is available from the Department for Education at: www.education.gov.uk.
+In England, guidance about bullying for parents, pupils and teachers is available from the GOV.UK website at: www.gov.uk/bullying-at-school/the-law.

 In Wales, information for children and parents on what to do about bullying is available on the Welsh Government website at: www.wales.gov.uk.

 For more information about other organisations which can help, see Education: organisations which give information and advice.